Armstrong Air

 | H0 |

-Outdoor unit does not enter defrost in heat pump mode (for Armstrong Air heat pump models), H0 code or similar displayed
+The outdoor unit does not enter defrost mode in heat pump operation (for Armstrong Air heat pump models), and an H0 code or similar is displayed.

 |